 - Silicone or saline implant filler

 Breast implants can be round or shaped.
-Shaped implants are also called teardrop or anatomic implants and have more volume and projection on the lower half.
+Shaped breast implants are also called teardrop or anatomic implants and have more volume and projection on the lower half.
 This volume creates a more natural-looking teardrop shape.
 In comparison, round implants are symmetrical, fuller and give a more fake look.

 Silicone breast implants have solid silicone shells and a cohesive silicone gel filling.
-Silicone implants can either be cohesive gel implants or Gummy Bear implants.
+Silicone breast implants can either be cohesive gel implants or Gummy Bear implants.
 Silicone implants tend to look and feel more natural, but cannot be adjusted in size during surgery, as they are made pre-set in volume.
 The density of the silicone fill is more similar to natural breast tissue than saline implants.
-Softer or cohesive silicone implants are more prone to wrinkling than harder, or Gummy Bear, implants.
+Softer or cohesive silicone implants are more prone to wrinkling than harder, or Gummy Bear implants.